timapril/ns2/draft-tapril-ns2.md

 ## Port Numbers

 Originally, I had added SvcParamKeys for port numbers for each of the protocols.
 There was a discussion that resulted in removing the port numbers, since it was added complexity that had little perceived use in the wild.
 These can be added back if there is a desire to have them.
 The original author included them as a way to provide the nameserver operator a way to differentiate incoming traffic when using the aliasform with lower TTLs and intelligent responses based on the client IP.

+## CNS2

+Client NS2, similar to CDS might be a way to provide support for getting NS2 records into the parent zone before going through the registrars, but that might be a tough thing to agree on at this point.

 ## Second Record Name